 Her fall, diagnosis, and pain

 She was an active 80‑year‑old grandmother who loved travelling with her family.
-Like every morning, she headed to the nearby park for her routine exercises.
+One morning, she tripped and fell on her buttock while avoiding a crowd.

-X‑rays and MRI revealed a T12 burst fracture, a serious osteoporotic injury, despite what seemed like a minor fall.
+X‑rays and MRI revealed a T12 burst fracture.

 Vertebroplasty and pain relief

 Her pain eased slightly when lying still, but every movement triggered sharp pain.
-A family holiday to Hong Kong the following week suddenly seemed impossible.
+A family holiday seemed impossible.

 After discussing options, she chose vertebroplasty.
-Bone cement was injected into the fractured vertebra under imaging guidance.
-Risks—mainly cement leakage—were minimised through precise technique.
+Bone cement was injected under imaging guidance.

 Back to living: Antarctica with her family

-Two months after vertebroplasty, she traded hospital beds for icebergs—celebrating life with her family in Antarctica.
+Two months after vertebroplasty, she travelled to Antarctica with her family.

 Key takeaways for elderly patients and families

-- Do not ignore sudden severe back pain after a fall, even if the fall seems minor.
+- Do not ignore sudden severe back pain after a fall.

-- Seek early assessment to rule out osteoporotic spine fractures and other serious causes.
+- Seek early assessment to rule out fractures.

 Conclusion

-Back pain in the elderly should never be dismissed as “just old age”—especially when it is sudden, severe, or follows a fall.
+Back pain in the elderly should never be dismissed as “just old age.”
 Osteoporotic spine fractures are common but treatable.
-With careful evaluation and appropriate interventions, many patients can regain comfort, mobility, and the ability to participate in important family events and travel.